-To further encourage Community Distributed Generation ("CDG") projects, the Authority staff proposes to add a Community Credit of \$0.012 to Large Offsite Customers that are hosts or participants in a CDG project, receiving the Value Stack Bill Credit.
+To further encourage Community Distributed Generation ("CDG") projects, the Authority staff proposes to add a Community Credit of an amount identified in the Statement of Value Stack Credits (currently \$0.0225) to Large Offsite Customers that are hosts or participants in a CDG project with Eligible Net Metering Technology other than Fuel Cell Generating Equipment, receiving the Value Stack Bill Credit.
+As provided in the Board's original December 2017 memorandum and resolution implementing VDER Phase One and consistent with statewide policy, CDG projects that complete applications on or after January 1, 2020, will be compensated under the Value Stack Tariff, without exception for mass market satellite accounts.
+The Community Credit will apply to all satellite participants compensated under the Value Stack Tariff.